-- Social security benefits. - · Tier 1 railroad retirement benefits. - Tier 2 railroad retirement benefits reported on federal Form RRB 1099-R. - Sick pay benefits under the Railroad Unemployment Insurance Act.
+- Social security benefits. - Tier 1 railroad retirement benefits. - Tier 2 railroad retirement benefits reported on federal Form RRB-1099-R, Annuities or Pensions by the Railroad Retirement Board. - Sick pay benefits under the Railroad Unemployment Insurance Act.

 Make an adjustment to exclude any of this income if it was included in your federal AGI.
-See the instructions for Schedule CA (540 or 540NR), line 7, line 16, and line 20b, for more information.
+See the instructions for Schedule CA (540), Part I or Schedule CA (540NR), Part II, Section A, lines 1, 5a, 5b, and 6b, for more information.

-The information above applies only to United States social security and railroad retirement.
+The information listed applies only to United States social security and railroad retirement.
 Foreign social security is taxable by California as annuity income.
 A tax treaty between the United States and another country which excludes the foreign social security from federal income or which treats the foreign social security as if it were United States social security does not apply for California purposes.

 Railroad benefits paid by individual railroads are taxable by California.
-These benefits are reported on federal Form 1099-R.
+These benefits are reported on federal Form 1099-R, Distributions From Pensions, Annuities, Retirement or Profit Sharing Plans, IRAs, Insurance Contracts, etc.